angular/angular/aio/content/guide/router.md

 You can change that.

-Previously, when navigating from the `HeroListComponent` to the `HeroDetailComponent`, you subscribed to the route params `Observable` and made it available to the `HeroDetailComponent` in the `ActivatedRoute` service.
+Previously, when navigating from the `HeroListComponent` to the `HeroDetailComponent`, you subscribed to the route parameter map `Observable` and made it available to the `HeroDetailComponent` in the `ActivatedRoute` service.
 You injected that service in the constructor of the `HeroDetailComponent`.